CrispyCrafter/JuicyPrefect/README.md

 The prefect script accepts space seperated inputs that are cast to a list.
 These input are used to generate a hash key.
 The function is artificially halted for three seconds when run for the first time.
 After that a cache should be used.

 Notably JuiceFS is not needed for this example to run, in fact everything should run perfectly well without JuiceFS, as expected.
-The big benefit here is that in theory the mounted files system should perform exactly like a local path, regardless of where the scipt gets executed.
+The big benefit here is that in theory the mounted files system should perform exactly like a local path, regardless of where the script gets executed.

 The caveat here is that a substantial amount of opionated configuration for both Prefect and JuiceFS is being handled in the `.env` file.
 This can be gradually modified to hosted or local configurations based on the runtime requirements.